-- Innocent spouse relief, which applies to all joint filers. - An election to allocate a deficiency, which applies to joint filers who are divorced, widowed, legally separated, or

-- who have not lived together for the past 12 months. - Equitable relief, which applies to all joint filers and married couples filing separate returns in community property states.
+- Innocent spouse relief, which applies to all joint filers. - Separation of liability, which applies to joint filers who are divorced, widowed, legally separated, or who have not lived together for the past 12 months. - Equitable relief, which applies to all joint filers who do not qualify for innocent spouse relief or separation of liability and to married couples filing separate returns in community property states.

-You must file Form 8857 to request any of these kinds of relief.
-Publication 971 explains these kinds of relief and who may qualify for them.
+You must file Form 8857, Request for Innocent Spouse Relief, (And Separation of Liability and Equitable Relief), to request any of these kinds of relief.
+Publication 971, Innocent Spouse Relief, explains these kinds of relief and who may qualify for them.